danya02/obsidian-wadayama-notes/Notes/People/Players/Mike Bequith.md

 Has some kind of neural implant.

 As of Third night, has 1 Wound.
+Reset by start of Session 7.

+On [[Session 7]], while on [[Mt Hakkai Road]], smartglasses start to lag a lot (a lot of network usage, but no anomalous processes).
+Was downloading unknown code, of which fragments are recorded, and when opened to view text the lagging stopped.
+Code is saved to disk.

+Had 240Y(?).
+Ordered code analysis for 90Y.
+Then gave 150Y to [[Nakamura Kotoha]]